 A professor of world religions tells a story about one of her students, a young Muslim from Morocco, who worked part time as a waiter in a Boston hotel.
 Abdul, who went by ‘Mike’ to keep things simple, was an avid and attentive student, always bringing in news clippings and other tidbits related to the religions the class was studying.
 One day he came to class and reported on a nasty fight that had erupted among some of his coworkers at the hotel.
 Among other things, insults were uttered in which the integrity of mothers and sisters had been impugned.
 Afraid the tension would turn physical, Mike intervened.
 He sat his fuming coworkers down and informed them that they had a duty to forgive one another because they were Christians, and forgiveness was what Christianity was all about.
 “I know,” he said, “because I am taking a course.”

 I don’t know whether Mike’s instruction had any impact on his Christian friends, but he was right about one thing: forgiveness is what Christianity is all about.
-It’s about other things too, of course.
+It’s about lots of other things too, of course.
 I expect that if pressed most people would name love as its distinctive practice, or perhaps justice; but love is not love in the full Christian sense, nor is justice, until it has confronted the hard and terrible imperative of forgiveness and met the challenge.

 The commandment to forgive is baffling and even upsetting to many people who are not Christians.
-Most of my Jewish and Muslim friends are not fond of the parable of the prodigal son, for example.
+Some of my Jewish and Muslim friends are not fond of the parable of the prodigal son, for example.
 The pardon of the reckless son and the apparent neglect of his dutiful brother seem arbitrary and unjust.
 They find it hard to grasp why Christians think such a patently unfair story is so heartening.
 The truth is that many Christians find this story hard to fathom as well.
 At the same time that we secretly hope God will receive and pardon us just as the father embraces the prodigal, our hackles are raised by how easy it all seems.
 The kid has gotten away with murder—no questions asked, no groveling required, no penance imposed.
 And the elder boy gets our immediate sympathy: he deserves better.

 There is no doubt that the Christian understanding of forgiveness is a touchy and complicated matter.
 On the interpersonal level, it is complicated especially by the assumptions of the age in which we live, a time when the human psyche is center-stage and the knowledge derived from its exploration informs much of the church’s pastoral practice.
 This is, of course, a good thing.
 I could list a thousand ways in which it is so, but suffice it to say that anything that affords insight into, instills compassion for, and contributes to the healing of a human being, mind and body, is unmistakably of God.
-I do not want to be misunderstood, then, when I say that in the case of the Christian practice of forgiveness, our therapeutic reflex may be helping disciples miss the mystery and the point.
+I do not want to be misunderstood, then, when I say that in the case of the Christian practice of forgiveness, our therapeutic reflex may be helping disciples miss the peculiarly Christian mystery, and the point.

 This sounds right to our psychologically-attuned ears.
 And in an important way it is.
 Psychological studies and personal experience teach that forgiveness can and does make us feel better, and that the long, fraught process of forgiving someone yields immense benefits for the one who engages it with purpose.
 Holding onto hate and hurt, allowing blame and anger to fester, corrodes the psyche and has an adverse impact on both body and soul.
 Again, this is indisputable, and anything we can do to lessen this pain and relieve this burden is too little.
 However, to posit personal peace as the reason we need to learn to forgive, or even as the implied goal of forgiveness, is to miss the transforming power of the particularly Christian practice of pardon.